anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 ### Standing and Membership Status

 1. **In Good Standing**
-      1. A Member Franchise shall be considered *in good standing* when it has satisfied all financial obligations, complied with League rules and policies, and is not subject to suspension.
+      1. A Member Franchise shall be considered *in good standing* when it has satisfied all financial obligations, complied with League Policy, and is not subject to suspension.
       1. Only Member Franchises in good standing may exercise membership rights, including voting, participation in postseason play, and eligibility for League awards.

 1. **Temporary Suspension**